neverfap-deluxe/nfd-api/content/content_articles/DONE--BOR--C--paying-the-neverfap-maintenance-tax.md

 Well, aside from the fact that it's a term I've more-or-less made up on the spot, the NeverFap Maintenance Tax refers to the time and effort required in order to maintain our physical and mental health.

-It includes things like meditation, exercising, relaxing, studying, meditating, eating and brushing our teeth.
+It includes things like meditation, exercising, relaxing, studying, eating and brushing our teeth.

 Everything that helps us keep regular.